 Professor Mitsilegas is a regular adviser to parliaments, governments and EU institutions including the European Commission, the European Parliament and the EU Fundamental Rights Agency.
 He is currently serving for a fourth term as a member of the European Commission’s Expert Group on Criminal Policy and has drafted a number of expert reports for the European Parliament.
 He has given regular evidence to Parliament, including most recently on the impact of Brexit on criminal justice cooperation (see inter alia oral evidence on Brexit and security to the House of Commons Home Affairs Committee, on Brexit and dispute resolution to the House of Lords EU Justice Sub-Committee, on Brexit and data protection to the House of Lords EU Home Affairs Sub-Committee, and on the Trade and Cooperation Agreement to the House of Lords EU Security and Justice Sub-Committee and to the Northern Ireland Affairs Committee).

 Professor Mitsilegas is actively involved in collaborative projects with think-tanks, civil society and NGOs.
 He is a member of the Research Advisory Group of the Howard League for Penal Reform and was guest editor to the Open Democracy week on Surveillance and Privacy in 2016.
-He has established long-standing collaboration with the Centre for European Policy Studies, (https://www.ceps.eu/) resulting in the publication of a number of joint reports on Brexit and on Digital Evidence and Digital Justice (Report on Access to Electronic Data by Third-Country Law Enforcement Authorities and Report on Cross-Border Data Access and the Future of Digital Justice).
+He has established long-standing collaboration with the Centre for European Policy Studies, (https://www.ceps.eu/) resulting in the publication of a number of joint reports on Brexit, on removal of online content and on Digital Evidence and Digital Justice (Report on Access to Electronic Data by Third-Country Law Enforcement Authorities and Report on Cross-Border Data Access and the Future of Digital Justice).
 He has made regular media appearances including on BBC Radio 4, and in the Times Higher Education Supplement, the New Statesman and the New York Times.

 You can download a Full List of Publications by Professor Valsamis Mitsilegas (PDF)